Zaatari Refugee Camp

 Marie Grace Giramahoro

-Marie Grace Giramahoro is a first year MPP candidate at Harris School of Public Policy.
+Marie Grace Giramahoro is a second year MPP candidate at Harris School of Public Policy.
 She has a keen interest in education policy, particularly how education equity can be advanced through addressing disparities in education opportunity and attainment.

 Prior to her time at the University of Chicago, Grace worked as a research intern in the Research and Evaluation Department of the Global Education, Employment and Engagement Business Unit at FHI 360.
 In that capacity, she supported the USAID funded Elimu ni Jibu project that aims at improving the well being of populations affected by conflicts and crises through increased access, inclusive, quality, and gender-sensitive education services in the Democratic Republic of the Congo.
 She also contributed to research studies in early childhood development policy implementation by conducting literature reviews, providing data collection support and conducting data analysis.